BIOL115-MSUM/BIOL115-MSUM.github.io/finch-analysis.md

 You will see a warning and some messages in the Console tab, but those can be safely ignored.

-You must run the `library()` each time you start RStudio.
+You must run the `library()` commands each time you start RStudio.
 That's why it's nice to keep that code at the very top of your script.

 ## Read the data